| Duration: | 8 Day(s) - 7 Night(s) |

 Price Includes:

-Entrance Fees
+Entrance fees

-Flight Luang Prabang – Pakse
+Flight from Luang Prabang to Pakse

 Mountain bike rental